Japan's Exceptional Service! Most Used Taxi App GO

 article thumbnail image

-Nagano Prefecture's Matsumoto City is a cultural heritage center brimming with rich history and art.
-Travelers can admire historical sites and museums, including the five-tiered Matsumoto Castle and exhibits by Yayoi Kusama.
-Learn more about this ideal city to base your Nagano travels in!
+Nagano's Matsumoto City is a cultural heritage center brimming with history and art.
+Travelers can admire Matsumoto Castle and work by Yayoi Kusama.
+Discover the 17 top attractions in the ideal home base for your Nagano Prefecture and Central Japan adventures.

 Matsumoto – A City of History, Nature, and Culture

-Located in Nagano Prefecture, Matsumoto City has long flourished as a prominent castle town with the presence of Matsumoto Castle, a designated National Treasure of Japan.
-Matsumoto is a popular sightseeing destination where you can experience its history and culture by strolling down historic streets, a museum where you can encounter traditional Japanese art, and local dishes.
+Located in Nagano Prefecture, Matsumoto has long flourished as a prominent castle town.
+Thanks to its namesake Matsumoto Castle, a designated National Treasure, Matsumoto is a popular sightseeing destination.
+Visitors can experience its history and culture by strolling down historic streets, encountering Japanese art, and trying local dishes.

-Vast nature fills the outskirts of the city, allowing for trekking and snow activities in areas like Kamikochi and Hakuba.
-We recommend making travel plans to visit these spots while based in Matsumoto.
-The city is about two hours and 40 minutes by limited express train from Shinjuku Station in Tokyo.
-You can also take the Shinkansen (bullet train) or limited express from Osaka or Kyoto for a travel time of three hours.
+Matsumoto is about two hours and 40 minutes by limited express train from Shinjuku Station in Tokyo.
+The city is also accessible by Shinkansen (bullet train) or limited express from Osaka or Kyoto in three hours.

 Matsumoto

 Matsumoto Castle was constructed as a residence for military commanders during the Sengoku Period in the 1500s.
-On the outside, it looks like a five-storied structure, but it's actually a six-storied castle if you go inside.
+On the outside, it looks like a five-storied structure, but from inside, you can see that it's actually a six-storied castle.
 This architectural style is only found in two castles in Japan—Matsumoto and Himeji castles.
-It also has beautiful black lacquered walls, making it an invaluable national treasure of Japan.
+Its uniquely beautiful black lacquered walls make it an invaluable national treasure.

-At night, the Matsumoto Castle is illuminated year-round and decorated for seasonal events.
+At night, the Matsumoto Castle is illuminated.
+It’s even decorated for seasonal events.
 There are cherry blossoms in spring, traditional performances in the summer, and ice sculptures in the winter.
-It takes ten minutes to get to the castle by Town Sneaker, the Matsumoto excursion bus line, from JR Matsumoto Station.
+It takes ten minutes to get to the castle on the Town Sneaker, the Matsumoto excursion bus line, from JR Matsumoto Station.

 2. Admire the Yayoi Kusama Collection at the Matsumoto City Museum of Art